Info & Rules

 The Walking Football Association (WFA) also have their own set of rules.

-The main difference between the two is that the FA allow playing to minimal contact, whereas the WFA play NO CONTACT.
-WE PLAY TO AND COMPLY WITH THE WFA CODE : NO CONTACT
+The main difference between the two is that the FA allow playing to minimal contact, whereas the WFA play NO CONTACT we play to the WFA rules of no contact.

 WFA Laws of the Game 2019